source-foundry/alt-hack/README.md

 ## Usage

 ### View Alternate Glyph Styles
-The `*.glif` source files are located in the `glyphs` directory of this repository and are organized by Unicode code point.
-A short string is added to the Unicode code point to describe the type of design modification that was performed to the Hack default style.
+The `*.glif` source files are located in the `glyphs` directory of this repository.
+Each one is named to show the character modified along with a short string to describe the type of design modification that was performed to the Hack default style.
 Source files are supplied for regular, bold, italic, and bold italic font variants.

-You may view images of the alternate designs in the README.md files at the top level of each alternate glyph directory.
+You may view images of the alternate designs in the README.md files at the top level of each alternate glyph directory or see an overview of all the modifications in README.md in the `glyphs` directory itself.

 ### How to Build a Custom Version of Hack